-- 74. Where a
+- 76. Where a -

 - (a) contract (other than a contract of employment),

-- (b) lease, or
+- (b) lease or sub-lease, or

 - (c) licence to occupy property,

-has been entered into before the commencement of this Ordinance, ("Commencement") and continues to have effect thereafter, no complaint may be made to the Tribunal under this Ordinance in respect of an act done to give effect to, or otherwise in accordance with, any provision of that contract, lease or licence until the expiry of two years from Commencement, and for the purposes of this section

-"contract" includes, but is not limited to, a contract for a financial services product such as a policy of insurance or a pension scheme.
+has been entered into before Commencement and continues to have effect thereafter, no complaint may be made to the Tribunal under this Ordinance in respect of an act done to give effect to, or otherwise in accordance with, any provision of that contract, lease, sub-lease or licence until the expiry of two years from Commencement, and for the purposes of this section "contract" includes, but is not limited to, a contract for a financial services product such as a policy of insurance or a pension scheme (including a pension scheme which is based on a trust).